-The growth of ETFs has made the task of navigating the investment landscape more challenging.
-This practical framework can help investors select the fixed income ETFs that best meet their needs, whether they’re seeking risk, yield or diversification.
+The rapid expansion of available ETFs has provided investors with more choice.
+Yet, at the same time, investors may find navigating the investment landscape more challenging This practical framework can help investors select the fixed income ETFs that best meet their needs, whether they’re seeking risk, yield or diversification.

 Does the ETF you’re considering align with your investment objectives?